 For the record, it was the Philippine Association of Academic and Research Librarians (PAARL) who first dared and put their stake to have me as speaker and workshop facilitator on Bibliotherapy.
 This was back in 2010.
 The presentation slides I used can be accessed via my SlideShare Page.
 A year after, PAARL invited me again to broaden the coverage of Bibliotherapy as a readers' services program.
 The half-day workshop became a modular training on library prescription shop and bibliotherapy services for a whole day's session.

-What followed were a series of workshops on Bibliotherapy at the Gurong Kaakbay Conference (2011 and 2012), the PASLI Summer Conference in Baguio City (2011), the IASL Annual Conference in Bali, Indonesia (2013), BiblioCare Workshop in Sagada (2014), and the Quezon City Public Library Bibliotherapy Workshop (2016)
+I facilitated a two workshops on Bibliotherapy at the Gurong Kaakbay Conference (2011 and 2012), the PASLI Summer Conference in Baguio City (2011), the IASL Annual Conference in Bali, Indonesia (2013), BiblioCare Workshop in Sagada (2014), and the Quezon City Public Library Bibliotherapy Workshop (2016)

 Materials and resources on Bibliotherapy in the school setting